wessenstam/demoguide/docs/instructor/instructor.md

     Please try to avoid logging into the HSPAS machine.
 It is needed as is distributed.
 The cloud tenant might not run as expected if changes are made.

+## Delta deployments

+This section is describing the steps to undertake for the new version of the Demo Environment

+### Version 4.0.1
+- Update the Privilege Manager 11.4.1
+- Update Secret Server to version 11.5.000002